Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 6.md

 - **Maturity**: In the maturity phase, competition increases, and sales growth slows.
 To maintain profitability, businesses must differentiate their offering through added features, improved customer service, and loyalty programs.
 This is also a time for cost management and operational efficiencies.

 - **Decline**: As demand wanes, businesses must decide whether to rejuvenate the product, discontinue it, or harvest the remaining profits.
 If the product is still valuable, businesses can reduce costs, maintain core offerings, or explore niche markets to extend the life cycle.

----

-These strategies help businesses navigate the complexities of product planning, branding, service marketing, differentiation, and product life cycle management to ensure long-term success.